nclaes/tmcovid/README.md

 # tmcovid
 Using Tsetlin Machine to Model Social Distancing and its Impact on Spreading COVID-19

+---
+## Remark on /dataset
+The remark A means: 6 inputs with 1 output

+The remark B means: 5 inputs with 1 outputs

+---
 ## The Forming of Dataset

 ### --- Inputs and Outputs ---